 For more information, visit the Australian Government's online 'Client Handbook' at https://agedcare.health.gov.au/programs/commonwealth-continuity-of-support-programme/client-resources/cos-client-handbook.

-If you are over 65 at the time of transfer, and have not transitioned to the NDIS, your supports will be funded by the Commonwealth Department of Health (DoH) under a scheme called Continuity of Support (CoS), which enables you to stay supported in your home.
-If you have already transitioned to the NDIS before turning 65, you can either choose to continue to be supported by the NDIS, or you may choose to move to aged care supports at any time.
+If you were over 65 at the time of transfer, and had not transitioned to the NDIS, your supports will be funded by the Commonwealth Department of Health (DoH) under a scheme called Continuity of Support (CoS), which enables you to stay supported in your home.
+If you had already transitioned to the NDIS before turning 65, you can either choose to continue to be supported by the NDIS, or you may choose to move to aged care supports at any time.

 Quality and safeguarding

-Will you fix existing issues, such as poor staff performance?
+How do you fix issues that existed before the transfer, such as poor staff performance?

-We will be regularly communicating and consulting with staff, including house supervisors and operations managers, to understand and identify any issues of concern that we may need to consider, which will ultimately inform how we will address existing issues. .
+We have been regularly communicating and consulting with staff, including House Supervisors and Operations Managers, to understand and identify any issues of concern that we may need to consider, which ultimately informs how we address existing issues.

-We will work closely with the Health and Community Services Union (HACSU), as we recognise the importance of maintaining an effective, positive, and harmonious professional relationship with employee representatives, which ultimately supports the delivery of quality services to participants.
+We have also worked closely with the Health and Community Services Union (HACSU), as we recognise the importance of maintaining an effective, positive, and harmonious professional relationship with employee representatives, which supports the delivery of quality services to participants.

-We will also be working closely with the Victorian Government's Department of Health and Human Services (DHHS) to establish protocols for managing any issues such as staff underperformance.
+We also worked closely with the Victorian Government’s Department of Health and Human Services (DHHS) to establish protocols for managing any issues such as staff underperformance.